adhithin/P5Candyyyy/README.md

 **Characters**
 - Each NPC can have their own individual data set
-  - data confirms actions
+  - Data confirms actions
-  - for trading puzzles
+  - For trading puzzles
 - User's Character
+  - Character has data to confirm actions
   - Can use characters from other games
     - Have alternate options as data values
     - Optional: Make database for users to input other characters or their own
       - Not main priority

+**Iventory**
+- Iventory has data values
+  - Determines what items the player has
+  - Keys, Puzzle items, Map

 # Delivery Plans/Important Dates
 - Tuesdays: test prep